JustSid/Brainfuckery/README.md

 Brainfuckery is a extendable Brainfuck interpreter written in Objective-C. In theory, Brainfuckery can be taught all Brainfuck dialects by subclassing the `BFInterpreter` class and overwriting the `executeCharacter:` and `validCharacters` methods.
-There is a subclass implementing Extended Brainfuck Type I as an example for this.
+There is a subclass implementing Extended Brainfuck Type I and Type II as an example for this.

 ## Example
 The classical Brainfuck hello world script